microsoftgraph/microsoft-graph-docs-contrib/concepts/msgraph-onboarding-graphexplorer.md

    You might have to wait for the permissions to update before you can run all queries.

-4. To get a list of your schools, in the **query** field, enter `https://graph.microsoft.com/v1.0/education/schools` and choose **Run Query**.
+4. To get a list of your schools, in the query field, enter `https://graph.microsoft.com/v1.0/education/schools` and choose **Run query**.

 5. To get a list of classes, in the **query** field, enter `https://graph.microsoft.com/v1.0/education/classes` and choose **Run query**.

 6. Take the first class ID `740202c8-5db7-4496-a055-9f3c9fd98207` to get that class's assignments.
-In the **query** field, enter `https://graph.microsoft.com/v1.0/education/classes/740202c8-5db7-4496-a055-9f3c9fd98207/assignments`, and choose **Run query**.
+In the query field, enter `https://graph.microsoft.com/v1.0/education/classes/740202c8-5db7-4496-a055-9f3c9fd98207/assignments`, and choose **Run query**.

-7. To access the Assignments API, grant the corresponding permissions to Graph Explorer.
+7. To access the assignments API, grant the corresponding permissions to Graph Explorer.
 Go to **Modify permissions**, search for **EduAssignments.Read, EduAssignments.ReadBasic, EduAssignments.ReadWrite and EduAssignments.ReadWriteBasic**, and choose **Consent**.

 8. Run the query to get the assignments.

 9. Now you can try to create a new assignment.
-In the **query** field, enter `https://graph.microsoft.com/v1.0/education/classes/740202c8-5db7-4496-a055-9f3c9fd98207/assignments`.
+In the query field, enter `https://graph.microsoft.com/v1.0/education/classes/740202c8-5db7-4496-a055-9f3c9fd98207/assignments`.
 Make sure that POST is selected for the request type.

-10. In the **Request body** field, paste the following JSON below.
+10. In the **Request body** field, paste the following JSON.

         ```json
             {